Vampire bat: Digestion

 The stomach and intestine rapidly absorb the water in the blood meal, which is quickly transported to the kidneys, and on to the bladder for excretion.
 A common vampire bat begins to expel urine within two minutes of feeding.

 While shedding much of the blood's liquid facilitates flight takeoff, the bat still has added almost 20–30% of its body weight in blood.
 To take off from the ground, the bat generates extra lift by crouching and flinging itself into the air.
 Typically, within two hours of setting out in search of food, the common vampire bat returns to its roost and settles down to spend the rest of the night digesting its meal.
 Digestion is aided by their microbiome, and their genome protects them against pathogens in the blood.
 Its stool is roughly the same as that from bats eating fruits or insects.

+Metabolism

+In a 2024 study published in Biology Letters, researchers explored how vampire bats generate energy from their blood meals, hypothesizing that they metabolize amino acids due to their low-carbohydrate and low-fat diet.
+The team captured two dozen vampire bats in Belize and fed them cow blood enriched with glycine and leucine.
+After consumption, the bats were placed on a treadmill for up to 90 minutes, during which breath samples were collected to measure oxygen intake and carbon dioxide output.
+The results revealed that up to 60% of the bats' energy production during exercise came from the rapid breakdown of these amino acids, revealing their ability to convert proteins into usable energy within ten minutes.
+Michael Hiller, a researcher at the LOEWE Center for Translational Biodiversity Genomics in Frankfurt, noted that this rapid metabolization of amino acids is "unparalleled in mammals" and described it as a compelling example of convergent evolution, where both vampire bats and blood-feeding insects developed similar strategies to adapt to their extreme diets.

+This metabolic specialization presents drawbacks, as vampire bats have diminished their ability to store alternative energy sources, rendering them susceptible to starvation if they experience prolonged periods without feeding.
+To counteract this vulnerability, vampire bats engage in reciprocal altruism, regurgitating blood to assist conspecifics in need.

 Human health

 Rabies

 Rabies can be transmitted to humans and other animals by vampire bat bites.
 Since dogs are now widely immunized against rabies, the number of human rabies transmissions by vampire bats exceeds those by dogs in Latin America, with 55 documented cases in 2005.
 The risk of infection to the human population is less than to livestock exposed to bat bites.
 Various estimates of the prevalence of rabies in bat populations have been made; it has been estimated that less than 1% of wild bats in regions where rabies is endemic are infected with the virus at any given time.
 Bats that are infected may be clumsy, disoriented, and unable to fly.